+f yes, provide details

+If no, provide reasons

+he Play Strategy has the potential to promote

+• • • •

+Programmes for people of different religious

+eliefs.

+Our non-fixed Play Programme 'Play in the

+Community may better promote Equality of

+Dpportunity for people of different political

+ppinion.

+he Play Strategy has the potential to promote

+Quality of Opportunity through the Play Through

+he Ages and Play in the Community

+Programmes for people of different racial or

+ethnic group.

+he Play Strategy has the potential to better

+promote Equality of Opportunity for this group in

+hat the physical environment will be enhanced

+or it's users.
+Improved Play Parks will allow ease

+f access for anyone using the Play Parks.

+The Play Strategy does not

+offer any opportunity to better

+promote Equality of

+Opportunity for people of

+different marital status.

-Category If yes, provide details If no, provide reasons Religious belief The Play Strategy has the potential to promote Equality of Opportunity through the Play Through the Ages and Play in the Community Programmes for people of different religious beliefs.
-Political opinion Our non-fixed Play Programme 'Play in the Community may better promote Equality of Opportunity for people of different political opinion.
-Racial group The Play Strategy has the potential to promote Quality of Opportunity through the Play Through the Ages and Play in the Community Programmes for people of different racial or ethnic group.
-Age The Play Strategy has the potential to better promote Equality of Opportunity for this group in that the physical environment will be enhanced for it's users.
-Improved Play Parks will allow ease of access for anyone using the Play Parks.
-Marital status The Play Strategy does not offer any opportunity to better promote Equality of Opportunity for people of different marital status.
-Sexual orientation The Play Strategy does not offer any opportunity to better promote Equality of Opportunity for people of different sexual orientation.
-Men and women generally The Play Strategy has the potential to better promote Equality of Opportunity for this girls, boys, women & men generally.
-Disability The Play Strategy will improve accessibility and movement for those with disabilities.
-All refurbished and new play parks will be accessible to children and young people of all abilities.
+quality of Opportunity through the Play Through he Ages and Play in the Community rogrammes for people of different religious eliefs.
+For non-fixed Play Programme 'Play in the community may better promote Equality of opportunity for people of different political pinion.
+The Play Strategy has the potential to promote evaluation of Opportunity through the Play Through he Ages and Play in the Community rogrammes for people of different racial or thnic group.
+The Play Strategy has the potential to better romote Equality of Opportunity for this group in the physical environment will be enhanced